XiangyuDongAI/dongxiangyu.github.io/_pages/about.md

 1. Language-driven visual navigation (such as VLN and ObjectNav).
 2. Fine-tuning and post-training of large foundation models (such as LLMs and VLMs).
 3. LLM/VLM-powered self-evolving agents.
-4. Vision-Language-Action models and their application in embodied navigation.
+4. Vision-Language-Action models and their applications.

 **News**